naston70/jeremys-it-lab/43.FTP-TFTP/ftp.md

 - SFTP can also be used for greater security
 - FTP is more complex than TFTP and allows not only file transfers, but clients can also navigate file directories, add and remove directories, list files, etc
 - The client sends FT commands to the server to perform these functions

+#### FTP Control Connections

+FTP uses two types of connections:
+* An FTP control (TCP 21) is established and used to send FTP commands and replies
+* When files or data are to be transferred, seperate FTP data (TCP 20) connections are established and terminated as needed

+##### Active Mode FTP Data Connections

+- The default method of establishing FTP data connections is **active mode**, in which the server initiates the TCP connection

+- In FTP **passive mode**, the client initiates the data connection.
+This is often necessary when the client is behind a firewall which could block the incoming connection from the server